Bridge in Singapore

 Raffles hotel is a historic and famous hotel in the heart of Singapore.

 Guess what?
-It was Christmas!
+It was Christmas when I visited!

 Chinatown